xxyjoel/xxyjoel.github.io/_posts/2020-04-01-deploying-analytics-apps.md

 initial thought... how do I get this up and running as quickly as possible?
 * python - language of choice
 * github - version control, source of truth
-* s3 - blob storage for your csv, parquet or json files
+* s3 - blob storage
 * athena - required for tableau integration with s3
 * databricks - model hosting, distributed compute
 * tableau desktop - visualization